semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.element.v-series-dataset-series.md

 created: 1730660597230
 ---

-This [[sflow.concept.mesh.resource.node.dataset.series]] primarily describes the historical series of checkpoints of a [[sflow.concept.mesh.dataset-type.versioned]].
-It is not itself versioned using the [[sflow.concept.mesh.dataset-versioning]] as that could cause an infinite recursion, but is the elemental linch-pin of it.
+This [[sflow.concept.mesh.resource.node.dataset.series]] primarily describes the historical series of checkpoints of a [[sflow.concept.mesh.resource-facet.dataset.versioned]].
+It is not itself versioned using the [[sflow.concept.dataset-versioning]] as that could cause an infinite recursion, but is the elemental linch-pin of it.

 It collects [[version dataset|sflow.concept.mesh.resource.element.version-dataset]], which are ordered.